With a civilian and military perspective

 Marika Ericson is working on a dissertation that is about how in legislation, both internationally and domestically, to establish boundaries between peace and war and how to split up the military and police mandates and powers in accordance with it.

 "Cyber operations is a phenomenon that makes those boundaries difficult to maintain in practice.
-I analyze how legislation works, or does not work, when the Police and Armed Forces are faced with cyber operations", says Marika Ericson.
+I analyse how legislation works, or does not work, when the Police and Armed Forces are faced with cyber operations", says Marika Ericson.

 She will teach advanced courses as a part of the new master's programme Defence and Security Systems Development, where students will focus on questions around law and engineering.
 The master's programme consists of 120 graduate credits with full-time study at the Swedish Defence University in Stockholm and provides a master's degree in defence systems, a subject that is both civilian and military.